-It’s a simple, single channel electrical signal recorder, connected to the computer using serial port.
-The central part of the device is TLC549, integrated analog-to-digital converter.
-The schematic and the original software have been taken from Grzegorz Podgórski’s website (available in Polish only).
+It’s a simple, single channel electrical signal recorder, connected to the computer via serial port.
+The central part of the device is TLC549, an analog-to-digital converter.
+The schematic and the original PC software have been taken from Grzegorz Podgórski’s website (archived, available in Polish only).
 The author has provided me the source code of his program, so I was able to do some modifications.
 I thank him so much for the code!

 This device, because of its simplicity and low accuracy, can be used only for educational purposes.
 For example, it’s possible to use it as a support tool in school physical laboratory.
-The device can display to the students the shape of the sine wave, capacitor’s charging curve and so on.
+The device can show the students the shape of the sine wave, the capacitor’s charging curve and so on.
 It can also be used to record the signals, which change slowly.

 Construction

-The device is connected to the computer by serial port (RS232).
-List of needed components:
+The device is connected to the computer by serial port — RS-232.
+List of required components:

 - 3x Zener diode 5.1 V